These are my favorite cake bites (balls, pops, whatever) for a couple reasons:

 1 Just look at them!
 A-dorable!

 I could eat a BOWL every night before bed, & actually… I used to.

 Seriously, every night.
 Ask my mom.

 Had to knock that off though, you know how it is.

-how cool are these though – cake! posing as ice cream!
-Bakerella is a genius, I think she’s the one who originally dreamed up these.
-Then I just took it a step further and added a cake ice cream bowl!
+How cool are these though – cake!
+Posing as ice cream (and doing a dang good job at it)!
+Bakerella is a genius, she’s the one who originally dreamed these up.
+Then I just took it a step further and added a cake bite ice cream bowl!

 Best part EVER - no melting ice cream.